Chinese Iconography Thesaurus (CIT)

 CIT aims to create an indexing standard that will facilitate access and inter-operability of Chinese digital images across collections.
 It will provide professionals in museums, libraries and image archives with a controlled vocabulary that will improve the quality of cataloguing practices for Chinese collections.
 An online database of Chinese art images indexed with the CIT terminology will deliver a dynamic and open-ended research tool that will enable a wide spectrum of users to explore the contents of, and connections between, individual works of art.

-As a doctoral student at the UCL Centre for Digital Humanities, Jin Gao is working to discover the intellectual structure and social community of Digital Humanities, and her interests lie primarily in the citation and social network analysis.
-In 2014, ... see more
+Jin Gao completed her PhD at the UCL Centre for Digital Humanities, and she is working to discover the intellectual and social structures of the Digital Humanities communities.
+Her research interests lie primarily in the bibliometric and social networ ...
+Read more

 The conference 'Changing Frontiers: Iconographic Archives in the Past and Present' looks deeply into the critical issues central to historical and contemporary practices in Europe and North America in building image archives for iconographic studies.